SCyberbrin/obs-web-server-py-plugin/README.md

 # obs-web-server-py-plugin
 A python script for obs to create localhost HTTP servers.

-For example, running a Godot web app that is design to run on obs with the browser source.
+For example, running a Godot web app that is designed to run on obs with the browser source.

 ## Technologies
-This script is usesing:
+This script is using:

 * [Bottle](http://bottlepy.org/docs/dev/)
 * [Rocket3](https://github.com/web2py/rocket3) for multithreading, the Bottle framework

 ## Setup
-To run this project, you need first to install the requirements:
+To run this project, you will need to install the requirments:

 ```
 pip install -r requirements.txt